google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Cracking the Test Scores

-MIT’s Ph.D. programs typically attract candidates with exceptional academic records.
+MIT’s PhD programs typically attract candidates with exceptional academic records.
 While specific GPA, GRE, or GMAT score requirements might vary across departments, MIT often looks for applicants with strong academic backgrounds.

 • GPA Expectations: The institution doesn’t have a strict cutoff for GPA, but most successful applicants boast high GPAs, often around 3.7 or higher.
 However, it’s crucial to remember that it evaluates applications holistically, considering various factors beyond GPA.

 • GRE/GMAT Scores: While MIT doesn’t specify minimum score requirements, competitive applicants often aim for high GRE or GMAT scores.
-Aim for a GRE Quantitative Reasoning score above 165 and a Verbal Reasoning score above 160 to bolster your application.
+Aim for a GRE quantitative reasoning score above 165 and a verbal reasoning score above 160 to bolster your application.
 For the GMAT, a total score above 700 is considered competitive.

 Table: Competitive Test Scores for MIT PhD Applicants